xemu-project/xemu-website/docs/docs/troubleshooting.md

 * Some games are susceptible to cache problems.
 Try clearing your cache, or simply try with a blank HDD image.

+## Enabling Surround Sound in your EEPROM

+* Surround Sound isn't supported in xemu yet, you should disable this in your [EEPROM](eeprom.md) if you have enabled it.

 ## Windows Performance Considerations

 ### Integrated vs Discrete GPU